-Students who are accepted to the program may transfer up to nine semester hours of graduate credits towards degree completion.
-Primary social work courses may be transferred from a CSWE accredited MSW program.
+Students who are accepted to the program may transfer primary social work courses from a CSWE accredited MSW program.
 Electives may be transferred from other applicable graduate programs.
 These credits must have been earned in the past five years while the student was in good standing in the academic program.
 Only grades of a B or higher will be accepted for transfer.
 Pass/fail grades are not accepted.
 Workshop or otherwise condensed courses will not be accepted.

 Students who are accepted into the advanced standing program will complete only the Specialized Curriculum (second year) in order to earn an MSW.
 All general admissions criteria apply with the following changes:

 Undergraduate degree in social welfare or social work

 Applicants must have an earned undergraduate degree (BSW, BA, BS) from a CSWE accredited baccalaureate program.
 Additionally, BSW programs recognized through CSWE’s International Social Work Degree Recognition and Evaluation Services, or that are covered under a memorandum of understanding with international social work accreditors will be accepted.